Sitefinity/sitefinity-aspnetcore-mvc-samples/src/change-grid-system/README.md

 Add a stylesheet link to your prefered css framework (in this example we're using https://tailwindcss.com/)

+Note that if your Web security module is turned on you need to add the tailwindcss.com domain as a Trusted source.

 Now all forms will use the provided layout file instead of the default one.

 ## Custom template for section widget: